 | Stage 6 — Post-Launch | Can we raise the price without losing velocity?
 How much will a promotion drive incremental volume? | Informs trade discussions and range review defence with consumer data |

 The most overlooked opportunity is Stage 3.
 When R&D comes back and says “switching to organic pea protein adds cost to the COGS” — the question isn’t whether the ingredient is better.
 The question is whether consumers will pay the difference.
 That’s a testable question, and you can have the answer in two hours.
+For a complete walkthrough of how validation fits into each stage, see our stage-gate consumer validation guide.

 Common Mistakes in Price Testing